ruggeri/tech-notes/algos/concurrency/atomic-operation-cost.md

     security vulnerabilities are explored.
 It is largely disabled/removed around that time.

+# Atomic Costs beyond Cache Coherence Traffic/Contention

+- I have focused on coherence traffic as the major cost of atomic instructions.
+Indeed, this is the dominant cost when there is heavy contention.
+  - "Successful" operations don't cost any more CC traffic than a write would.
+  - If you *already* own the line exclusive, then atomic operation costs *nothing* in coherence traffic.
+  - But instructions that can "fail" under contention may need to loop, and that *does* imply (1a) spinning OR (1b) calling into OS to park thread, and (2) additional coherence traffic.
+  - Any hot line shared between cores will bounce (regardless whether it is the target of atomic/RMW ops), and that costs a lot of coherence traffic.
+- The second big cost pertains to *write buffers*.
+  - Atomic ops that involve writes (most of them) will not allow subsequent reads to be reordered before the write is propagated.
+  - Thus the write buffer must drain before the thread can make progress.
+  - That exposes write latency.
+- Atomic/RMW also hurts pipelining/speculative execution.
+  - A common technique in CPU architecture is to assume a conditional result, and begin executing instructions along that path, so long as the "effect" of these instructions is all "local" to the core.
+  - But atomic operations cause fencing to be performed, which syncs state to outside world.
+So they cannot be speculatively executed.

 # Sources

 - A lot of ChatGPT discussion in 2026-05-XX.